drmcnelson/Laboratory-Instrumentation-Amplifier-with-16bit-1MSPS-ADC/README.md

 ### f) Increasing gain
 Gain can be increased by adding the resistor Rg.
-There is a thru hole footprint for this part located between the input header and the first op amp chip.
+There is a thru hole footprint for this part located between the input header and the first Op Amp chip.
 The gain equation is G = 1/2 + 10K/Rg.
 Rg = 100 will give you a gain of 100.5.
 With a gain of 100, full scale on each side of the differential input is 40mV and the full scale differential signal is 80mV.